riceissa/issarice.com/wiki/vim.md

   everwhere, even on Neovim...).
 Make sure your window height is also small relative to the line length.

+Things to check in Neovim (or, the list of things that make me wary to switch to Neovim, and which I should check back on with Neovim because at some point the benefits may outweigh the costs):

+- Invoking `:Tutor` in a tmux terminal causes artefacts and duplicate lines to appear (probably because of the conceal feature?).
+- Pasting to GMail makes newlines disappear, so that everything is in one giant paragraph.
+The same doesn't happen with Vim.

 [^evil]: Emacs Evil mode is also an option (it's a fairly good emulation of Vim).